Parallel Weighted Random Sampling: Experiments

-\subparagraph*{Sequential Performance.} Surprisingly, many common existing implementations of alias tables (\eg \texttt{gsl\-\_ran\-\_discrete\-\_preproc} in the GNU Scientific Library (GSL) \cite{GSL} or \texttt{sample} in the R project for statistical computing \cite{Rman}) use a struct-of-arrays memory layout for the alias table data structure.
-By using the array-of-structs paradigm instead, we can greatly improve memory locality, incurring one instead of up to two cache misses per query.
-Combined with branchless selection inside the buckets and a faster random number generator, our query is more than three times as fast as that of GSL version 2.5 (measured for $n=10^8$).
-At the same time, alias table construction using our implementation of Vose's method is 30\,\% faster than GSL.
-Other popular statistics packages, such as NumPy (version 1.5.1, function \texttt{np.choice}) or Octave (Statistics package version 1.4.0, function \texttt{randsample}) employ algorithms with superlinear query time.
+Surprisingly, many common existing implementations of alias tables (\eg \texttt{gsl\-\_ran\-\_discrete\-\_preproc} in the GNU Scientific Library (GSL) \cite{GSL} or \texttt{sample} in the R project for statistical computing \cite{Rman}) use a struct-of-arrays memory layout for the alias table data structure.
+By using an array of structs instead, we can improve memory locality, incurring at most one instead of up to two cache misses per query.
+Combined with branchless choice inside the buckets and a faster random number generator, our query is four times faster than that of GSL version 2.5 (measured for $n=10^8$).
+At the same time, alias table construction using our implementation of Vose's method is 30\,\% faster than GSL on the Intel machine and 44\,\% faster on the AMD machine.
+Other popular statistics packages, such as NumPy (version 1.5.1, function \texttt{np.choice}) or Octave (Statistics package version 1.4.0, function \texttt{randsample}) employ algorithms with superlinear query time for \PWith.
 We therefore use our own implementation of Vose's algorithm as the baseline in our evaluation.

-Among our sequential implementations, construction with Vose's method is slightly faster than our sweeping algorithm.
-On the Intel machine, it is 8\,\% faster, while on the AMD machine, the gap is 3\,\%.
-However, since all of our measurements exclude the time for memory allocations, this is not the full picture.
-If we include memory allocation, our method is around 5\,\% faster than Vose's on both machines.
-This is because it requires no additional space, compared to $\Oh{n}$ auxiliary space for Vose's method.

-The optimization described above to make queries branchless lowers query time substantially, namely by 22\,\% on the Intel machine and 27\,\% on the AMD machine, again for $n=10^8$.
-Storing the item indices at construction time comes at no measurable extra cost.
+Among our sequential implementations, construction with Vose's method is 20--25\,\% faster than our sweeping algorithm,\footnote{In the conference version of this paper, we reported a somewhat smaller gap.
+We have since further optimized our implementation of Vose's method.
+Specifically, the optimization to make queries branchless was previously implemented by storing both the index and the alias in the table, instead of using a temporary array of size two at query time.} with the gap being slightly smaller on the AMD machine than on the Intel machine.
+Including the time for memory allocations narrows the gap by around two percentage points.
+Thus, when used purely sequentially, Vose's method remains the fastest, and we use it as the sequential baseline for our speedup experiments in \cref{exp:cons}.